Chen-Tang-2015/office-content-pr/Mac Office/articles/Introduction.md

 #Developing cross-platform Add-ins and Macros

-What you need to know about Office for Mac in order to make your Add-ins and Macros written for Windows Office run on Office 2016 for Mac
+How to make Add-ins and Macros written for Windows Office run on Office 2016 for Mac

 **Last modified:** January 11, 2016